orcfax/docs/docs/FAQ/orcfax_architecture.md

 We have been working on the Orcfax solution since Fall of 2021.

-[^1]: Additional information can be found in our project [Overview](https://docs.orcfax.io/overview).
+[^1]: Additional information can be found in project [Solution](https://docs.orcfax.io/solution).
 Please also check our [Prospectus](https://orcfax.io/assets/Orcfax-ISPO-Prospectus--March15-2023.pdf) To see how we are separating ourselves from other oracle solutions.